DanAlvares/rock-paper-scissors/README.md

 # Rock - Paper - Scissors

 A simple game of Rock-Paper-Scissors where you can play against the computer or simulate a game, computer vs computer.
+The game can also be extended for `Lizard-Spock`.

 ## Running the App